 After the gap, runners are greeted by near-views of Pilot Hill and great views of the Rawahs to the south.
 Here is the point on the course where one may see elk or in years with cool, wet springs, runners may also find some lingering snow drifts across the trail.
 Another couple of miles and runners reach the last couple of short switchbacks up the final ascent to the top.

-The top aid station provides runners a chance to replenish their supplies, take in some quick views of the Sherman Mountains to the east, before the descent.
+The top aid station provides runners a chance to replenish their supplies and take in some quick views of the Sherman Mountains to the east before the descent.
 The race down is a whole ‘nuther ballgame.
 In places, runners are greeted by fast, soft runnable surfaces and others are covered with ankle-busting limestone.
 It’s full speed ahead for the downhill descent!